 3 zero waste breakfast recipes

 Here are three breakfast recipes with a focus on creating as little waste as possible:

 This zero waste recipe is a great option for a savory breakfast, without relying on traditional “diner” breakfast items.
 It reuses food scraps from making juice or milk, which is a fantastic habit to get used to.
 This recipe comes together to make a filling and healthy breakfast option while using up leftovers that would usually end up in the trash.

 2. Apple steel-cut oatmeal

 This breakfast option can satisfy a sweet tooth, while being. great base for adding any leftover fruits and berries.
 Especially if you buy big bags of apples, this is a perfect way to use them up before they go bad.
 This post also shows some great options when it comes to having sustainable utensils and containers in the kitchen.

 This zero waste recipe perfectly shows how you can reuse items and make food yourself to avoid unnecessary waste and cost.
-By using old coffee grounds, these pancakes help keep the trash can empty.
+By using those ripe bananas that are just sitting around and going to waste, these pancakes help keep the trash can empty.
 This is also a wonderful example of avoiding wasteful packaging.
-By making their own flour at home, this cook can cut down on extra purchases and packaging.
-Definitely give these a try.
+All of the ingredients can be sourced from bulk sections, made at home (grind your own almond milk), or purchased without plastic packaging.

 4 zero waste lunch recipes